arximboldi/immer/doc/persist.rst

 Modifying the hash of the ID
 ----------------------------

-If a map's key or a table item's ID or a set's element changes its hash as the result of the transformation, the transformed hash-based container can no longer keep its shape, can't be efficiently transformed just by applying transformations to its nodes.
+If the key of a map, the ID of a table item or an element of a set changes its hash due to a transformation, the transformed hash-based container can no longer keep its shape and it can't be efficiently transformed by simply applying transformations to its nodes.

 ``immer::persist`` validates every container it creates from a pool.
-In case of this hash modification, a runtime exception will be thrown as it is not possible to detect it during compile-time.
-Let's modify the previous example to also change the ID's data:
+If such a hash modification occurs, a runtime exception will be thrown because it is not possible to detect this issue during compile-time.
+Let's modify the previous example to also change the data of the ID:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++